orbeon/orbeon-forms-doc/form-runner/styling/automatic-pdf.md

 ### Context

-Form Runner has two modes of [[PDF production|Form Builder ~ PDF Production]].
+Form Runner has two modes of [PDF production](FIXME Form Builder ~ PDF Production).
 When using the automatic mode, the PDF is produced from HTML and CSS.
 It is sometimes desirable to modify the appearance of the PDF produced.
 This typically involves modifying CSS.

 ### How to figure out what CSS is applied to the PDF?